-• A hybrid of two or three of the preceding conversion methods

-Tip: Each code-set-conversion source file (.cv) indicates how the associated conversion handles mismatched characters.
-For information on code-set-conversion files, see Appendix A, "Managing GLS Files."
+- · A hybrid of two or three of the preceding conversion methods - Tip: Each code-set-conversion source file (.cv) indicates how the associated conversion handles mismatched characters.
+For information on code-set-conversion files, see Appendix A, "Managing GLS Files," on page A-1.